bassel27/Investopedia-Bot/README.md

 ![image](https://user-images.githubusercontent.com/40627412/136844395-f4694ab3-1a72-474d-9629-348207852646.png)
 ### Third Stage
 After you enter the stocks you're interested in, the results are displayed and the stocks are ranked descendingly according to expectancy.
 You get to choose the type of order (either market or limit order) and also specify the price of the limit order (the limit price is by default `current price ± 0.02`).
 The number of shares that are to be bought/ shorted is displayed.
 The number of shares is calculated through the following rule: `position size (number of shares) = Max loss per trade/ amount you can lose per share` or in other words: `position size (number of shares) = quantity = account value * (risk percentage / 100) / (|current price - stop loss price|)`.
-Upon clicking on "Execute order", the order is automatically placed on Investopedia and a new record on your notion database is formed with the details of the trade.

 ![image](https://user-images.githubusercontent.com/40627412/136072260-660f6a72-d608-48ef-b480-ac4e3728974b.png)